True Natural Bodybuilding

 If you want to lose body fat, it is recommended to eat between 15 and 30% calories less than your daily caloric need.
 In order not to shock and block your metabolism, which is very contra-productive, always change your calorie intake gradually.
 I recommend you to do it in steps of 5 or 10% and letting your body adjust for at least a couple of weeks between consecutive changes.

 An average weight loss between 2 and 5 pounds (1 kg = 2.2 lbs) per month is best to reach a sustainable long-term result.
 Note that, as your body weight goes down, you will have to further decrease your daily calorie intake to stay below your new daily caloric need, and because your metabolism will gradually slow down during a calorie restricted diet.
-Daily calorie levels should never drop below 1200 calories for women or 1600 calories for men.
+Daily calorie levels should never drop below 1200 calories for women or 1600 calories for men of average stature.

 When you finally have reached your target body weight, increase your calories very slowly (over a period of several months) back to your new daily caloric need.
 If you do it too fast, you will start gaining weight again, and might end up even fatter than you were before your diet.

-There exist four different kinds of nutrients that contain calories: protein, carbohydrates, fats, and alcohol.
+There exist four different kinds of nutrients that contain calories: proteins, carbohydrates (carbs), fats, and alcohol.
 Let's take a closer look at them.

 One gram of protein contains 4 calories.
 Sources of protein are: chicken, turkey, meat, fish, eggs, milk, quark cheese, yogurt, protein powder, nuts, beans, peas, and soy.
 Proteins from animals (meat, poultry, milk, fish) are more nutritious than proteins from plants (nuts, beans, peas, soy).